JoelBrd/Socket/docs/YourFirstPlug.md

 ## Creating our code

-We now have a fresh **Plug**, and have played around with how it appears on the *Widget*.
+We now have a fresh Plug, and have played around with how it appears on the *Widget*.
 Lets take a look at the tools we have when defining our [Function](/api/PlugDefinition#Function)

 ### Parameters